fbpx

 Some company leaders have decided to make the office fun and attractive so that employees enjoy their time there.
 However, candidates and employees are wondering if it’s worth the bargain.

-This is not to say that free snacks and food discounts or Friday’s live music sessions are bad ideas, and throwing a hybrid model into the mix is likely to make your local workforce more inclined to work in the office.
+This is not to say that free snacks and food discounts or Friday’s live music sessions are bad ideas, and throwing a hybrid model into the mix will likely make your local workforce more inclined to work in the office.
 But there are more things at play than making the office a desirable place to be.
 It’s about the balance of what workers are giving up and what they’re receiving that’ll make the difference between a current and former employee.

 So, what do they really want?
 Or better yet, what do they need?